New Year Resolutions? Try Stepping Off Your Hamster Wheel Instead

-This approach may sound radical or even ridiculous in our high achieving, highly competitive world, but it works.
+This approach of accepting ourselves as a pathway to change rather than rejecting ourselves in order to change, may sound radical or even ridiculous in our high achieving, highly competitive world, but it works.
 The reason it works is it addresses our fundamental resistance to change as well as our unconscious, underlying desire for things to really stay the same.
 Most important, it increases our self-acceptance and self-compassion, which research is increasingly showing is far more effective in improving happiness and wellbeing than self-improvement rooted in negative appraisal of ourselves.

 Real change takes courage.
 Beating yourself up and trying ineffectively to improve not only doesn’t generate dividends, it keeps you constantly in the red and in the dark.
 If you’re having a hard time sticking to your New Year resolutions, have already failed to follow through, or are busy struggling with, hating or judging those aspects of yourself or your life that you’re trying to change, do yourself a favor and step off your hamster wheel.
 Give yourself a hug and reevaluate.
 This doesn’t mean you’re weak, it means you’re smart.
 You’re finally willing to stop doing the same thing, expecting different results.
 And if you’re really interested in giving this approach a go, find a mindfulness-based therapist who will work with you to make true, lasting change from the inside out.